 5. Canned meats: Let’s face it… if the electricity is out, so is the freezer.
 You might be able to eat the contents of your freezer down in the first few days, but after that, you’re going to need an alternate source of protein.
 Stock up on cans of meat or learn to can your own meat.
 Canning is a wonderful skill that can save you money and allow you to build up your stores.

 6. Bouillons: You can either buy processed bouillons from the grocery store, or you can learn to make your own.
-Dehydrated bone broth and soup bases are a wonderful addition to the prepper pantry, and are a compact source of proteins, vitamins, and minerals.
+Dehydrated bone broth and soup bases are a wonderful addition to the survival pantry, and are a compact source of proteins, vitamins, and minerals.

 7. Kitchen staples: These include salt, pepper, sugar, baking power, baking soda, vinegar, yeast, herbs and spices, powdered milk, etc. Most of these supplies can be used in cooking or alternative health remedies, giving them a dual-purpose use.